"Gangnam Style" song channels New Yorkers' power woes

 In less than a week, the video with its lyrics about life without power, pleas for help from LIPA and absurd dance moves performed by Mingione and two co-workers in faux LIPA uniforms with a local 5-year-old has been viewed more than 250,000 times on YouTube.

-Mingione's favorite line: "I'm running out of formula, my baby won't stop crying" which included footage with a co-worker's infant son.
+Mingione's favourite line: "I'm running out of formula, my baby won't stop crying" which included footage with a co-worker's infant son.

 "I know they're working their hardest," he said.
 "It's not the linemen's fault, but at this point it's ridiculous that people are still without power."